Azure/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

 This module has cmdlets for the information protection client that are installed together with the client.

+The PurviewInformationProtection module replaces the older module, [AzureInformationProtection](#deprecated-modules), which has been deprecated.

-For installation instructions, see [Set up the information protection client using PowerShell](setup-information-protection-client-powershell).
+For installation instructions, see [Set up the information protection client using PowerShell](setup-information-protection-client-powershell.md).

 - This module requires Windows PowerShell 4.0.
 This prerequisite is not checked by the installation.
 - The module installs automatically when you install the Purview Information Protection client.